Board of Trustees

 TERRY L. TUCKER, OD ’84 | NORTH FORT MYERS, FL

 has operated a solo practice in North Fort Myers, Florida since 1997.
 He attended the University of Kansas in Lawrence prior to enrolling at SCO, where he also received a Bachelor of Science degree in 1982 and earned his doctorate in 1984.
 He served five years on the faculty of Nova Southeastern University’s College of Osteopathic Medicine in addition to his private practice and consultation services.
 Dr. Tucker is an active member of SECO, the American Optometric Association and the American Academy of Optometry.
 In Florida, he has served two terms as President of the Southwest Florida Optometric Association and a number of key committees for the Florida Optometric Association and is a Past President of the association.
 Dr. Tucker has worked with the Florida State Board of Examiners in Optometry.
 He’s also served in leadership roles in community organizations and has been named a Paul Harris Fellow and Rotarian of the Year by the Rotary Club of North Fort Myers.
-He also is a four-year Trustee to SECO from Florida.
+He also is a former Trustee to SECO from Florida.

 CHRIS WROTEN, OD ’02 | DENHAM SPRINGS, LA